padnom/goatHangfire/readme.md

-In the realm of software development, task scheduling is a crucial aspect that can significantly impact the performance and efficiency of applications.
-In our previous article, we explored the ins and outs of Quartz.NET, a popular task scheduling library.
-Today, we're going to turn our attention to another powerful player in the .NET ecosystem - Hangfire.
+In my actual society we have several jobs on VM handle by windows task scheduler.
+I wanted to find a solution to handle these jobs in a more efficient way with a better monitoring system.
+In our previous article, we explored  Quartz.NET.
+I will try to talk about an alternative to Quartz.NET.

 Hangfire is an open-source framework designed to simplify the process of creating, processing, and managing background jobs.
 It offers a range of features that make it a robust and versatile tool for handling various types of tasks.
-This article will delve into the key components of Hangfire, discuss its benefits, and provide a practical example of how to use it in a .NET Core application.
+In this article will delve into the key components of Hangfire, discuss its benefits, and provide a practical example of how to use it in a .NET Core application.

 ## Hangfire